-The standard that the DOT uses to certify helmets is the minimum standard, and is defined by FMVSS: the Federal Motor Vehicle Safety Standard 218.
-While there is nothing wrong with this rule, the Snell standards are much more comprehensive.
-While all Snell-certified helmet meet DOT standards, not all DOT-certified helmets would meet Snell standards.
+A helmet certified by either one of these two entities is considered a safe and sound choice for motorcyclists.
+The standard that the DOT uses to certify helmets is the minimum standard, and is defined by Federal Motor Vehicle Safety Standard (FMVSS) 218.
+While there is nothing wrong with this standard, the Snell standards are much more demanding and are based on extensive impact testing.
+Although all Snell-certified helmets meet DOT standards, not all DOT-certified helmets meet the Snell standards.

 Snell Memorial Foundation’s Motorcycle Helmet Standards

-According to the Snell Memorial Foundation’s website, the organization—which is a non-profit that’s primary goal is to test and develop the safety helmets—considers its standards as “the world’s toughest.”
+According to the Snell Memorial Foundation’s website, the organization—which is a non-profit organization with the primary purpose of testing and developing standards for safe helmets—considers its standards “the world’s toughest.”
 The site also states that it “demands quite a bit more protective capability in helmets than anybody else on the planet.”

-The four major components that the Snell Memorial Foundation assesses when certifying a helmet are the following listed.
+The four major components the Snell Memorial Foundation assesses when certifying a helmet are the following:

 - Impact management